-Is it possible to glide my way to retirement?
-I look at some investment offerings in Singapore
+Is it possible to glide your way to retirement in S’pore?
+Here’s a look at some investment offerings

 SINGAPORE - Retirement may seem a long way off for some of us, but it is never too early to plan for when we stop working.

-And, for those of us who are close to retirement, it is never too late to start planning too.
+And, for those of us who are close to retirement, it is never too late to start planning either.

 SINGAPORE - Retirement may seem a long way off for some of us, but it is never too early to plan for when we stop working.

-And, for those of us who are close to retirement, it is never too late to start planning too.
+And, for those of us who are close to retirement, it is never too late to start planning either.

 Join ST's Telegram channel and get the latest breaking news delivered to you.